 Used Car: 2011 Dodge Grand Caravan Review

-The 2011 Dodge Grand Caravan is practical, safe and kid-friendly, but with subpar reliability and interior materials, it may leave minivan shoppers wanting more.
+The 2011 Dodge Grand Caravan is practical, safe and kid-friendly, but with subpar interior materials, it may leave minivan shoppers wanting more.

 Dodge also upgraded the interior materials for 2011 and improved the standard Stow ‘n Go seats to make them more functional and comfortable.
 The Stow ‘n Go seats fold flat into the floor to create more cargo room.